sindresorhus/got/readme.md

 Parsing method used to retrieve the body from the response.

-- `'default'` - if `options.encoding` is `null`, the body will be a Buffer.
-Otherwise it will be a string unless it's overwritten in a `afterResponse` hook,
+- `'default'` - will give a string unless the body is overwritten in a `afterResponse` hook or if `options.decompress` is set to false - will give a Buffer if the response is compresssed,
-- `'text'` - will always give a string, no matter what's the `options.encoding` or if the body is a custom object,
+- `'text'` - will give a string, no matter what's the `options.encoding` or if the body is a custom object,
-- `'json'` - will always give an object, unless it's invalid JSON - then it will throw.
+- `'json'` - will give an object, unless the body is an invalid JSON - then it will throw,
-- `'buffer'` - will always give a Buffer, no matter what's the `options.encoding`.
+- `'buffer'` - will give a Buffer, no matter what's the `options.encoding`.
 It will throw if the body is a custom object.

 The promise has `.json()` and `.buffer()` and `.text()` functions which set this option automatically.